 First Look Review: New Mitsubishi Outlander PHEV (2026) gains all-round updates

-The updated Mitsubishi Outlander Plug-in Hybrid, showcased at the Japan Mobility Show 2025 where we spent some time with it, previews what U.S. buyers can expect from the 2026 model year.
+The updated Mitsubishi Outlander Plug-in Hybrid, showcased at the Japan Mobility Show 2025 where we spent some time with it, previews what U.S. buyers can expect from the 2026 model year that arrives at U.S. dealers next month.

 Design

-The 2026 Outlander PHEV carries the same design as the current model, and I could spot just 2 minor changes at the front.
-The upper grille which houses the Mitsubishi logo receives an opaque gloss black finish, while the surround on the lower intake which forms a faux skid plate looks more three-dimensional.
+The 2026 Outlander PHEV carries the same design as the current model, and I could spot just two noticeable changes at the front.
+The upper grille which houses the Mitsubishi logo receives an opaque gloss black finish, while the surround on the lower intake, which forms a faux skid plate, looks more three-dimensional.

 Interior